hashicorp/design-system/website/docs/getting-started/for-designers.md

 Consider using [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methods when designing and building local components.
 Helios components generally correspond with `atoms` and `molecules`, while more complex components correspond to `organisms`.
 !!!

-## Patterns

-We’ve spent much of the past year building lower-level components and, therefore, don’t yet offer <LinkTo class="doc-link-generic" @route="patterns">patterns</LinkTo>.

-See which patterns we plan to work on in the [Helios roadmap](https://go.hashi.co/hds-rollout).

 ## Resources

 ### Helios Figma libraries